-If you need to seek urgent medical advice between the hours of 6.30pm – 8am Monday to Friday or when the surgery is closed on the weekend or on a Bank Holiday please contact the Out of Hours Service on 0300 123 50 60.
+If you need to seek urgent medical advice between the hours of 6.30pm – 8am Monday to Friday or when the surgery is closed on the weekend or on a Bank Holiday please ring 111.
+If you have difficulty accessing this service please ring 0345 4647.

 Please do not contact this service for routine prescriptions, test results or routine enquiries.
 The Out of Hours service is for medical conditions that can not wait until your GP Surgery re-opens.

 When you contact Out of Hours your details will be taken by a Call handler, information will be taken.
 If you are ringing on behalf of a relative please ensure you have their date of birth and GP details.
 You will then be asked a serious of questions by the call handler.
 There will be 3 possible outcomes

 - you will be given self care advice

 - you will be offered an appointment with the GP

 - you may require a home visit or depending on the serious nature of your illness e.g. chest pain/shortness of breath you may be advised to call an ambulance or attend A&E